Pennsylvania Railroad 5550: Project milestones

-The project is 41.3% complete as of February 2023.
+The project is 52.5% complete as of January 2025.
+In 2025 completion date was estimated for 2030.

 Anticipated operation

-Economic, regulatory and liability considerations required that the Trust make some changes to the PRR's operation of the T1.
+Economic, regulatory, and liability considerations required that the Trust make some changes compared to the PRR's operation of the T1.
 The locomotive will burn oil rather than coal and have multiple-unit compatibility with diesel locomotives.
 It will also have a modern 26-L braking system and a wheel-slip alarm.
-Though capable of operating on the main line it would not be economical to do so and will likely operate up to 40 mph on branch lines.
+Though capable of operating on the main line, it would not be economical to do so and will likely operate up to 40 mph on branch lines.
+The Trust also plans to equip the locomotive with a positive train control system.